felipenlunkes/felipenlunkes/README.md

 ## About me 💁

+Hi!
 My name is Felipe Lunkes (he/him) and I am a brazilian developer and biologist.

-My history in programming and development begins at the age of 2, when I became interested in computers.
-Later, at 15, the interest was reinforced by starting a technical course in computing.
-Since then, I started to have contact and learn a series of programming languages, either with the technical course or in a self-taught way.
-So far, I have experience in Pascal, C, Java, x86 Assembly, and Visual Basic, as well as shell scripting.
-Also, I'm studying Python, HTML/CSS, JavaScript and more about Java, looking for what I need for mobile development.
-I am also interested in bioinformatics and biochemistry, as well as developing tools that can be used in these areas.
+My life as a developer starts at the age of 2, when I was introduced to a computer.
+Later, at the age of 15, I decided to take a technical course in computing and programming, which made me fall in love with programming.
+In this course I learned some languages and also tried to learn others by myself, in a self-taught way.
+Today, I have experience in C, x86 Assembly, Java, Pascal, Basic, Visual Basic (.NET) and Python.

+I am a loyal open source user and all my projects were released with some free license.
+I have a passion for designing and implementing operating systems and I created and maintain one as a hobby, as you can see below in my active projects.

+I am currently studying JavaScript, Java and Python with the aim of becoming a backend and frontend developer.
+I am also a biologist with an interest in developing solutions for bioinformatics.

+I am in career transition and looking for an opportunity as a developer.

 <!--
 - 📫 How to reach me: [@felipeldev on Twitter](https://twitter.com/felipeldev), [@dev_lipe on Instagram](https://instagram.com/dev_lipe) or felipemiguel_nery@hotmail.com